Student Team Project Trauma: The (Not-So) Hidden Emotional Cost to Students – Part 2

 A group of people are standing around a computer in a library.

 I cover these and other challenges and solutions in depth in my Student Team Projects Workshop (reach out if you're interested in this virtual workshop).
-In addition to the workshop, participants receive a set of useful handouts and assessment methods, as well as a short video to upload for students that provides information they need to work well in these projects.
+In addition to the workshop, participants receive a set of useful handouts and assessment methods, as well as a series of 3 short videos to upload for students that provides information they need to work well in student team projects.
 But for now, let’s go briefly through some things instructors should keep in mind when developing and using student team projects.

 Dealing with Slackers